Ybalrid/Annwvyn/README.md

 System requirement
 ----------------

  - A fairly recent GPU.
-Support for OpenGL 4.3 is recomended.
+Support for OpenGL 4.3 is recommended.
 Tested on 4.0 GPU in "noVR" mode only
  - Graphics driver with "direct driver" for VR implemented.
-The lattest Nvidia/AMD driver available will do
+The lattes Nvidia/AMD driver available will do
  - Oculus VR Headset (Rift) CV1 or Dev Kit 2 OR HTC Vive
  - 64bit Operating system
  - Oculus Runtime 1.8 (9/18/16) installed from http://oculus.com/setup OR SteamVR installed through Steam http://steampowered.com/
- - Microsoft Visual Studio 2015 Comunity (free to download and use from Microsoft)
+ - Microsoft Visual Studio 2015 Community (free to download and use from Microsoft)

 Installation
 ------------